Contact VFC

 3. Accurate and complete documentation.

-In the event of temperature excursions, vaccine manufacturers decide whether vaccines are viable using the practice’s VFC refrigerator (Fahrenheit | Celsius) and freezer (Fahrenheit | Celsius) temperature logs.
-If temperatures have not been accurately recorded twice daily, the documentation may be insufficient for manufacturers to determine vaccine viability.
+In the event of temperature excursions, vaccine manufacturers decide whether vaccines are okay to administer using data recorded on the practice’s temperature logs.
+If temperatures have not been accurately recorded twice daily, the documentation may be insufficient for manufacturers to determine vaccine stability.

 4. Appropriate action for out-of-range temperatures.